jsjackson263/typescript-101/understanding-ts/README.md

  * `ts file name [--wait]` compile
  * `js file name` run
+ * `ts --init` create tsconfig.json - indicator for ts that this project in which the file lies will be managed by ts.

  * `npm run build`   compile typescript to js
  * `npm run watch`   watch for changes and compile